michelp/pgsodium/README.md

 When the server starts, it will load the secret key into memory, but this key is *never* accessible to SQL.
-It's possible that a sufficiently clever maliscious superuser can access the key by invoking external programs, causing core dumps, looking in swap space, or other attack paths beyond the scope of pgsodium.
+It's possible that a sufficiently clever malicious superuser can access the key by invoking external programs, causing core dumps, looking in swap space, or other attack paths beyond the scope of pgsodium.
 Databases that work with encryption and keys should be extra cautious and use as many